-Shiraz began her wondrous journey in dances of the Arab world (raqs sharqi and folkloric) ten years ago; instantly falling in love with the cultural art form.
+Shiraz began her wondrous journey in dances of the Arab world (raqs sharqi and folkloric) over ten years ago; instantly falling in love with the cultural art form.
 The dance has become her passion as well as purpose.
 Shiraz loves to share the beauty of the Arab world through their rich, diverse, and delightful dances.
-Shiraz is continually deepening her knowledge and understanding of the Arab world; and hopes to use her dance career to build meaningful and positive relationships between cultures.
-So much truth, beauty, and extraordinary potential is possible through something as human as dancing – it can be used to learn about, and unlock true value, within oneself and between oneself and another culture.
+Shiraz is continually deepening her knowledge and understanding of the Arab world; and hopes to use her dance to build meaningful and positive relationships between cultures.
+So much beauty and extraordinary potential is possible through dancing – it can be used to learn about, and unlock value, within oneself and between oneself and another culture and way of being in the world.
 This is Shiraz’s purpose; whether through dance performance, instruction, or scholarly research.

 Shiraz’s core dance mentors and teachers from the East Coast are forever a part of her journey and accomplishments, and she delights in honoring them through each dance performance, class, and academic endeavor.
 She sends dearest love and thanks to Latifa of Maryland, Artemis Mourat of Washington D.C., and Dr. Laurel Victoria Gray, director of Silk Road Dance Company, Washington, D.C.
 These women are pioneers in the realm of dance, the best master instructors a dancer could hope for, and leave a glittering trail of beauty wherever they go.
 Alf shukar – you all make this world so much more wonderful.